Policies and Procedures

 The procedure below is to be followed by each applicant for degree or certificate program.
 A student must take at least one course per year to maintain matriculated status, or must apply for readmission and abide by any new requirements in force at that date.

-- File an application for admission and submit the $20 application fee.
+- File an application for admission.
+The application is free.
 When requested, complete a personal interview with a college representative.

 - Submit evidence of high school graduation or high school equivalency (HiSET / GED), with an official transcript of courses, grades and standardized tests.